Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 - ### Design:
     - #### Colour scheme:
-        The project uses three main colours, all emblematic of the city of Nice.
+        The project uses three main colours, both emblematic of the city of Nice.
 These three colours are the Yves Klein International Blue, contrasted with orange, and a pure white.

         1) Nice - main city of the *Côte d'Azur* which in itself means Blue Coast - is famous for its blue skies and blue sea.
 The Yves Klein International Blue (rgb 0,47,167) was created by the artist Yves Klein, himself born in Nice.

-        2) Orange reminds the viewer of the Mediterranean sun, and is also the opposite of blue on colour wheels.
+        2) Orange reminds the viewer of the Mediterranean sun and is also the opposite of blue on color wheels.

-        3) A pure, simple white background was chosen as white represents light, another quality for which Nice and the surrounding area is famous.
+        3) A pure, simple white background was chosen as white represents light, another quality of which Nice and the surrounding area is famous for.

     - #### Typography:

-        Again, two distinct font styles have been used, but each compliments the other.
+        Again, two distinct font styles have been used, but each complements the other.

         1) Titles, headings and other "special use cases" (for example, the Call To Action banner) use the Poiret One font.
 This font was chosen as it represents the *Belle Epoque* era of the 1920s and 30s, a time when the *Côte d'Azur* and Nice itself were amongst the most fashionable of destinations.

         2) The Open Sans font was chosen as the typeset for the main body of the website.
 Although Poiret One is an extremely elegant font, it would have been overkill to use this font uniquely.
-Thus, the equally elegant Open Sans font was chosen to compliment Poiret One.
+Thus, the equally elegant Open Sans font was chosen to compliment.

         Both fonts use Sans Serif as a fallback if for in any case the chosen fonts do not render.